Part 1: Emoji Simulator

-For this part, we’ll be using Nicky Case’s agent-based modeling simulator.
+For this part, we’ll be using Nicky Case’s agent-based modeling simulator, the Emoji Simulator.
 When you make your write-ups with this, you can include screenshots for your plots and as your model “code”.

 Figure 1.
 Demographic patterns in Detroit (graphic by Eric Fischer).